 Speaking with my friend about his loss made me think about how love can enter your life suddenly and without warning.
 But it doesn’t mean that you’re ready for it.
 Timing is everything in life.

 I felt sad for him, jealous, and a little superior.
-I feel sad that he’s hurting, jealous of the intensity of what he experienced, and superior because I am years past those emotions through oodles of therapy and painful hard work.
+I felt sad that he was hurting, jealous of the intensity of what he experienced, and superior because I am years past those emotions through oodles of therapy and painful hard work.

 But it begs the question: Is love worth it?
-If everything is a matter of timing and luck, plus navigating your own past as well as the emotional baggage that most people carry with them, it’s a wonder that couples over forty-five ever get together.
-It seems like a crapshoot at best, and at worst a nightmare.
+Is it worth the potential heartache, jealousy, anguish?
+I would answer that with a resounding…maybe?
+If everything is a matter of timing and luck, plus navigating your own past as well as the emotional baggage that most people carry with them, it does seem a wonder that couples over forty-five ever get together.